SitecorePowerShell/Book/toolbox.md

 # Toolbox

-The PowerShell Toolbox is basically a short to quickly get to frequently used scripts.
+The PowerShell Toolbox is quick way to access frequently used scripts.